 This innovative new network was created by four seed funding networks joining together in order to cover the broader areas and to create a larger more effective network.

-The aim of this symposium is to provide a forum for early career researchers (ECRs) and postgraduate students working on nanotechnology research to present their work, meet other researchers and students, and interact with other research groups in Australia.
+As in previous years the aim of this workshop is to provide a forum for early career researchers (ECRs)* and postgraduate students working on nanotechnology research to present their work, meet other researchers and students, and interact with other research groups in Australia.

 Issue 5 now available!